aospandaaos/aospandaaos.github.io/meetup.md

 ## The November 2024 Meetup

-### Talk 1: The COVESA AOSP SDK
+### Talk 1: The AOSP community and aosp-devs.org
 We launched aosp-devs.org at the start of November.
-Here, Chris Simmonds talksi about the genesis of the group, its aims and achievements so far
+Here, Chris Simmonds talks about the genesis of the group, its aims and achievements so far

 Chris Simmonds